 Arena: Wells Fargo Center

 What we know: The 76ers announced they will increase capacity for the 2021 playoffs to 50%.
-The Sixers began allowing fans back at home games on March 14, at which time they had 15% capacity for home games, or roughly 3,000 fans.
+In Game 1, the arena included 11,160 fans in attendance.
+The team began allowing fans back at home games on March 14, at which time they had 15% capacity for home games, or roughly 3,000 fans.

 Arena: Phoenix Suns Arena